atrovato/android_wissl/README.md

 Wissl for Android
 =============

-AWissl allows you to connect to your Wissl application to play your music on your Android device.
+Wissl for Android allows you to connect to your Wissl application to play your music on your Android device.

 Minimum requirements